K-Titan/The-beginner-python-Handbook/topics.md

 ## Python

+* Functions
+* Python syntax
-* functions
+* Numpy
+* How to write clean code

 ## Source Control

-*   what is git.
+* What is git.
 * Installing git.
-*  how to configure git
+* How to configure git
 * Some of the most important git commands..

 ## Testing
 * Introduction to Testing with pytest

 ## images

-* image processing
+* Image processing
-* image cropping
+* Image cropping

 ## Introduction to Data Science